nigelwhite/cn/readmeNW.md

     terminal 2: in root of project
         ddev browsersync
         open the external link.
-You won't be logged in - handy for dev tools and responsive states terminal 3
+You won't be logged in - handy for dev tools and responsive states don't try to log in here or you get an error terminal 3
         cd to theme folder
         npx mix watch